Octavio-Arturo-Ortiz/Octavio-Arturo-Ortiz/README.md

 - 👋 Hi, I’m @Octavio-Arturo-Ortiz
 - 👀 I’m interested in ...
-App Developer
+Web App Developer
 - 🌱 I’m currently learning ...
 JavaScript and C#
 - 💞️ I’m looking to collaborate on a great proyect for give me a nice experience